yn-academia/number-counting/README.md

 ## Running the Server and Clients

-There are two ways you can start both the server and the clients.
+You can test the functionality in several ways, which all result in running ruby server and several connected clients.

+But first, a note about server-side logging:

 ### Logging Level on the Server